melissaEYE/Data-Science-Portfolio/README.md

 # R---Neural-Networks
-Neural Network Analysis on
+Neural Network Analysis on diabetes data from Pima Indian females.

+The dataset used for this project was "pima_diabetes.csv".
+The data was obtained from Murphy & Aha, 1994; https://www.kaggle.com/kumargh/pimaindiansdiabetescsv.

+The objective of the analysis was to explore the factors that impact a positive or negative diagnosis of diabetes.
+More specifically, using the Neural Networks (NN) method of supervised learning, the objective is to classify the diabetes diagnosis using various input variables to include health, demographics, and family history.
+Understanding what factors affect the Pima Indian female’s high incidence rate of diabetes may provide some insight into strategies for mitigation.

-This project involves using R to examine a dataset containing heart disease information.
-My analysis involves creating neural network models to predict a patient's vital status at the time of their last follow-up session (whether they are alive or dead).
-I will create three models and tune their parameters to produce the most accurate model possible.
+This project involves using R to examine a dataset.
+My analysis involves creating neural network models to predict the factors that contribute to the continued rise of diabetes in the Pima community.

-The full report can be found in the file "Neural Network.pdf".
+The full report can be found in the file "Neural Network Assignment.pdf".
 This report shows a complete breakdown of my analysis, including problem identification, motivation, data exploration, data preparation, data partition, predictive modeling, model results, model tuning, and proposed solutions.
-Tables, visualizations, and a copy of my code are included in the appendices.

-The dataset "whas1.csv" was provided by my course instructor at the University of Maryland University College.
-The original data source and variable description were from Hosmer, Lemeshow, and May (1998).
+Tables and visualizations are also included.

-The R script is included in the file "neural network script.R".
-The requirements are described in the file "requirements.txt".
+The R script is included in the file "MHunfalvay_Assignment4.R".
 Instructions on how to use the program are included as comments in the R file.
 After opening the file, please read the instructions carefully before executing the code to ensure that the program functions correctly.

-References:

-Hosmer, D. W., & Lemeshow, S. (1998).
-Description of the variables in the WHAS.
-Retrieved July 15, 2017, from ftp://ftp.wiley.com/public/sci_tech_med/survival/First-Edition% 20Data.zip